nmoraesmunter/BeTheChange/README.md

 Given this ratio we see that one of the challenges will be to deal with the huge class imbalancement.

-Another problem is the blurredness of the concept Victory.
+Another problem is the blurriness of the concept Victory.
 After analyzing the data, I could observe that Victory was not equivalent to get the targeted number of signatures.
 Victory is a status set but the user and proof of victory is not required.
 Confirmed Victory is neither equivalent